sim-lem/auto-semver-tag/README.md

 # Auto semver tag

 Action creates semver tag *(vX.Y.Z)* when pull request is merged.
-New version is calculated based on PR labels: "major", "minor".
-Patch version is incremented by default.
+New version is calculated based on presence of PR labels: "major", "minor".
+Otherwise patch version is incremented.

 ## Enviroment